 Application Security Groups (ASGs) apply network traffic rules at the container level.
 For more information about ASGs, see the Application Security Groups topic.

-- Running application instances in unprivileged containers by default.
+Running app instances in unprivileged containers by default.
 For more information, see Types.

-- Hardening containers by limiting functionality and access rights.
+Hardening containers by limiting functionality and access rights.
 For more information, see Hardening.

 Only allowing outbound connections to public addresses from application containers.
 This is the original default.
 Administrators can change this behavior by configuring ASGs.
 For more information about ASGs, see the Application Security Groups topic.